layilin/SP23-33852/about.md

 In creating this edition, we have striven to produce a "semidiplomatic" edition that faithfully reproduces all of the important features of the 1764 edition (Driscoll 254).
 As such, we made no changes or corrections to Grainger's words, spelling, or punctuation.
 Nevertheless, because we want to provide a readable edition of the work that will be accessible to eighteenth-century specialists and non-specialists alike, we have made the following changes to the text in our transcription:

-> We modernized any uses of the 'long s'
+> —We modernized any uses of the 'long s'
-> We substituted standard capital letters for any large, small, or otherwise irregular capital letters
+> —We substituted standard capital letters for any large, small, or otherwise irregular capital letters
-> We did not replicate ligatures between letters
+> —We did not replicate ligatures between letters
-> We eliminated any extra spaces in front of punctuation marks
+> —We eliminated any extra spaces in front of punctuation marks
-> We did not maintain Grainger's practice of indenting each new stanza of poetry and each of his footnotes
+> —We did not maintain Grainger's practice of indenting each new stanza of poetry and each of his footnotes
-> We indented and centered text only when not doing so would impair readability (i.e., text on title pages is uncentered)
+> —We indented and centered text only when not doing so would impair readability (i.e., text on title pages is uncentered)
-> We did not replicate the headers on each page that repeated the book number and title of the work
+> —We did not replicate the headers on each page that repeated the book number and title of the work
-> We did not replicate printer's marks in the footers of pages
+> —We did not replicate printer's marks in the footers of pages
-> We did not maintain the eighteenth-century practice of repeating the first word of a page at the bottom of the previous page.
+> —We did not maintain the eighteenth-century practice of repeating the first word of a page at the bottom of the previous page.
 This practice was followed in the eighteenth century because it was thought to improve readability.
 {:.indented}

 Finally, Grainger and other eighteenth-century writers were often inconsistent in their use of terms to describe peoples and places.
 They also used terms for Caribbean colonization and slavery that many scholars no longer consider to be accurate, representative, or appropriate.
 As a result, we have made an effort to use the following terms, versus Grainger's, in our own commentary and footnotes on *The Sugar-Cane*:

-> "African" for people born in Africa
+> —"African" for people born in Africa
-> "Afro-Caribbean" for those established in the Caribbean
+> —"Afro-Caribbean" for those established in the Caribbean
-> "British" (or Scottish or English or Welsh) for people born in Britain
+> —"British" (or Scottish or English or Welsh) for people born in Britain
-> "Caribbean" for "West Indies"
+> —"Caribbean" for "West Indies"
-> "Creole" for any non-indigenous person born in the Caribbean
+> —"Creole" for any non-indigenous person born in the Caribbean
-> "Enslaved person" rather than "slave"
+> —"Enslaved person" rather than "slave"
-> "Fugitive person" rather than "runaway slave"
+> —"Fugitive person" rather than "runaway slave"
-> "Indigenous" for "native" peoples
+> —"Indigenous" for "native" peoples
-> "St. Kitts" for "St. Christopher"
+> —"St. Kitts" for "St. Christopher"
 {:.indented}